Eruptive mass loss less than a year before the explosion of superluminous supernovae. II. A systematic search for pre-explosion eruptions with VLT/X-shooter: Spectral modeling

-We modeled the CSM shell with a uniform optical depth $\tau$.
+Here, $A_{21} = 2.8 \times 10^8$ s$^{-1}$ is the transition rate between the upper level 2 and lower level 1, $n_{1}$ is the number density in the ground state, $\lambda$ the wavelength, $g_1=2$ and $g_2$ the statistical weights of the lower and upper levels, respectively, and $t$ the time from the eruption.
 Given the shells’ narrow geometry, plausible density gradients such as a wind profile ($\rho \propto r^{-2}$) would only marginally affect the absorption signatures.
 Although this uniform $\tau$ assumption is a simplification, it is a reasonable choice given the significant uncertainties in the progenitor’s mass-loss history.
-Alternative density profiles or non‑spherical geometries could certainly be explored, but doing so is beyond the scope of this study.
+Alternative density profiles or nonspherical geometries could certainly be explored, but doing so is beyond the scope of this study.
 It would require dedicated modeling of different mass‑loss prescriptions, the ionization and the temperature structure.
 Moreover, the well‑characterized, spherically symmetric shell inferred for iPTF16eh \citep{Lunnan2018} motivates our continued use of a spherical geometry in this analysis.

 Finally, using $\Delta r = (v_{\rm max}-v_{\rm in})~t$ for a homologous shell we can estimate the column density of \ion{Mg}{II}, $N=n_1 \Delta r$,

 In the highly optically thick regime, this equation no longer provides an absolute column density measurement but instead yields only a lower limit.